cheesemacfly/cheesemacfly.github.io/_posts/2017-01-11-dotnet-core-data-protection-keys-repository.markdown

     // I'll update the post once/if I find a better way to get the repository instance var built = services.BuildServiceProvider();
     services.AddDataProtection().AddKeyManagementOptions(options => options.XmlRepository = built.GetService<IXmlRepository>());

+    // don't forget the rest of your ConfigureServices
+    // for example:
+    // services.AddMvc()
 }
 {% endhighlight %}